 Magnesium Deficiency Symptoms

 Though, magnesium is found abundantly on earth and in natural water sources, modern lifestyle habits may be the reason behind the prevalent magnesium deficiency.
 Industrial monoculture agricultural practices use massive amount of synthetic fertilizers, pesticides and insecticides that are absorbed into the soil, making soil depleted and the food produce deficient in natural minerals.
 Drinking water from municipal supplies is also devoid of minerals that are found in healthy drinking water from natural sources and its fluoride content actually hinders magnesium absorption.

-Further, consumption of a highly-processed, refined diet (that contains no magnesium) with too much sugar and salt, caffeine, soda, alcohol depletes body’s magnesium stores and lead to leaky gut syndrome which makes you unable to absorb vital nutrients (vitamins and minerals) from your food.
-It is important to focus on getting healthier with good foods.
+Consumption of a highly-processed, refined diet (that contains no magnesium) with too much sugar and salt, caffeine, soda, alcohol depletes body’s magnesium stores and lead to leaky gut syndrome which makes you unable to absorb vital nutrients (vitamins and minerals) from your food.
+Focus on getting healthier with good foods.
 Hectic working schedules and prolonged and intense stress can lead to complete depletion of magnesium stores, as magnesium is required for stress hormone production.

+Magnesium Deficiency Symptoms